 All of my sticks are hand crafted by me in my workshop at home in Bridgetown, Somerset in the South West of England – previously in Sampford Peverell Devon.

 The raw materials are plentiful in my part of the world and I have qualifications in chainsaw use and tree felling which comes in very handy.
-I buy in water-buffalo horn (which is beautifully jet black) from John Marsh in Scotland, but antlers are locally shed red deer on and around rural Devon and Somerset.
+I buy in water-buffalo horn (which is beautifully jet black) from John Marsh in Scotland.
+Antlers are locally shed red deer around rural Devon and on Exmoor Somerset.

 Some ‘sticks’ just jump out of the tree or hedge and the best time to cut them is when you see them! – because if I don’t someone else will or I can never find them again if I leave them.

 I leave cut sticks for 12 to 18 months to dry out or season before using them.
 Storing them in bundles taped together to keep them as straight as possible, requires a decent amount of space in the dry to allow them to season naturally.
 I need to cut shanks each year to make sure I have enough to work with.
 I love working with hazel for the shaft – it’s hard, rugged and has so many different shades and colours, but I also work ash, holly, sweet chestnut and apple wood for shanks and all sorts for carved or turned tops.
 I have even salvaged pieces from the wood split for the wood burner because it has shown some fine figuring or grain that is pleasing to the eye.